 It is reasonable to ask what good diversity does us.
 Diversity of expertise confers benefits that are obvious—you would not think of building a new car without engineers, designers and quality-control experts—but what about social diversity?
 What good comes from diversity of race, ethnicity, gender and sexual orientation?
 Research has shown that social diversity in a group can cause discomfort, rougher interactions, a lack of trust, greater perceived interpersonal conflict, lower communication, less cohesion, more concern about disrespect, and other problems.
 So what is the upside?

 The fact is that if you want to build teams or organizations capable of innovating, you need diversity.
 Diversity enhances creativity.
-It encourages the search for novel information and perspectives, leading to better decision making and problem solving.
+It encourages the search for novel information and perspectives, leading to better decision-making and problem-solving.
 Diversity can improve the bottom line of companies and lead to unfettered discoveries and breakthrough innovations.
 Even simply being exposed to diversity can change the way you think.
 This is not just wishful thinking: it is the conclusion I draw from decades of research from organizational scientists, psychologists, sociologists, economists and demographers.

 Information and Innovation

 The key to understanding the positive influence of diversity is the concept of informational diversity.
 When people are brought together to solve problems in groups, they bring different information, opinions and perspectives.
 This makes obvious sense when we talk about diversity of disciplinary backgrounds—think again of the interdisciplinary team building a car.
 The same logic applies to social diversity.
 People who are different from one another in race, gender and other dimensions bring unique information and experiences to bear on the task at hand.
-A male and a female engineer might have perspectives as different from one another as an engineer and a physicist—and that is a good thing.
+A male and a female engineer might have perspectives as different from each other as an engineer and a physicist—and that is a good thing.

 Research on large, innovative organizations has shown repeatedly that this is the case.
-For example, business professors Cristian Deszö of the University of Maryland and David Ross of Columbia University studied the effect of gender diversity on the top firms in Standard & Poor's Composite 1500 list, a group designed to reflect the overall U.S. equity market.
-First, they examined the size and gender composition of firms' top management teams from 1992 through 2006.
+For example, business professors Cristian Deszö of the University of Maryland and David Gaddis Ross of the University of Florida studied the effect of gender diversity on the top firms in Standard & Poor’s Composite 1500 list, a group designed to reflect the overall U.S. equity market.
+First, they examined the size and gender composition of firms’ top management teams from 1992 through 2006.
 Then they looked at the financial performance of the firms.
 In their words, they found that, on average, “female representation in top management leads to an increase of $42 million in firm value.”
-They also measured the firms' “innovation intensity” through the ratio of research and development expenses to assets.
+They also measured the firms’ “innovation intensity” through the ratio of research and development expenses to assets.
 They found that companies that prioritized innovation saw greater financial gains when women were part of the top leadership ranks.

-Evidence for the benefits of diversity can be found well beyond the U.S. In August 2012 a team of researchers at the Credit Suisse Research Institute issued a report in which they examined 2,360 companies globally from 2005 to 2011, looking for a relationship between gender diversity on corporate management boards and financial performance.
+Evidence for the benefits of diversity can be found well beyond the U.S. In August 2012 a team of researchers at the Credit Suisse Research Institute issued a report in which they examined 2,360 companies globally from 2005 to 2011, looking for a relation between gender diversity on corporate management boards and financial performance.
 Sure enough, the researchers found that companies with one or more women on the board delivered higher average returns on equity, lower gearing (that is, net debt to equity) and better average growth.

 How Diversity Provokes Thought